Gee2424/alx-higher_level_programming/0x00-python-hello_world/README.md

-To explain the code in the files
+## To explain the code in the files
+0-run runs a python script